stefanialukaszewska/GCP_Secure_Multi-Tier_Architecture_with_IAM_and_Bastion_Host-/README.md

 To access VMs in private subnets (private and mgmt) user (with proper permissions):
 1. Accesses Bastion Host via OS Login, use `gcloud compute ssh vm-bastion --zone=${REGION}-a`
 2. Needs to `gcloud auth login` in CLI to switch from the default logged service account (which do not have needed permissions) to their account
-3. Use `gcloud compute ssh vm-app --internal-ip` or `gcloud compute ssh vm-mgmt --internal-ip` -> flag `--internal-ip` is ised, as those VMs do not possess external IP
+3. Use `gcloud compute ssh vm-app --internal-ip` or `gcloud compute ssh vm-mgmt --internal-ip` -> flag `--internal-ip` is used, as those VMs do not possess external IP

 </details>